TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

 </div>
 <div class="content">

-I hope that whole explanation was clear.
-If it wasn't, free free to email me at tikhon@jelv.is.
-You can also always ask on #haskell IRC: even if I'm not on, chances are somebody helpful is.
-We're friendly!
-I'll probably also add blog comments at some point, once I figure out the best way to do it.
-(Is Disqus good?
-I'm looking at different alternatives right now.)

-I think this code is a great example showing that, once you've learned how, many tasks in functional programming are easier than they seem at first.
+I think this code is a great example of how, once you've learned a bit, many tasks in functional programming are easier than they may seem at first.
 Starting from the right abstractions, working with graphs or randomness need not be difficult, even in a purely functional language like Haskell.

 Ultimately, this is a good exercise both for becoming a better Haskell programmer and for realizing just how *versatile* the language can be.